The time now in Ruislip

 The Six Bells

-This pub in closed (Correct as at March 2015) but may re-open
+This pub in closed (Correct as at March 2015)

 The Six Bells may be found more or less where Bury Street changes in to Ducks Hill Road near Ruislip Lido.
 It has a reputation locally as a community pub and has embraced Ruislip Common that it backs on to.
 The large gardens to the side include an array of out buildings that come to life at busy times and during its well run "fun days".
 It is well run and popular, deservedly so.
 But at a price.
 Gone is the little pub that ramblers went in to wearing green wellies for a half of cider.
 Gone are the anchovies on the tables, gone is that feeling of a country pub so near the town.
 Instead it is the younger set that frequents the pub drinking pints and bringing with them their children.